mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 * `searchfromroot`: always start search from root instead of the current id, default is `false`.

-A `upnprenderer` has the following optional configuration parameter:
+A `upnprenderer` has the following optional configuration parameters:

 * `seekstep`: step in seconds when sending fast forward or rewind command on the player control, default 5s.

+* `notificationvolume`: volume for notifications when no volume is set in `playSound` command, default 60.

+* `maxnotificationduration`: maximum duration for notifications, default 15s.

 The full syntax for manual configuration is: